mummy2358/gan/README.md

-gan network using tf.nn from scratch on cifar10
+generative adversial network using tf.nn from scratch on cifar10